Conrad-prog-cpu/MotorPH_Group15/README.md

 Username: admin
 Password: 1234

-Design and Frontend of the program
+Design and Frontend of the program:

-Rhynne Gracelle Pontanilla
+--Rhynne Gracelle Pontanilla

-Carl Justine Pontanilla
+--Carl Justine Pontanilla

-Backend of the program
+Backend of the program:

-Ghaby Gonzales- coding attendance and employee info

-Conrado Santos- coding all payroll, weekly and deduction of salary
+--Ghaby Gonzales- coding attendance and employee info --Conrado Santos- coding all payroll, weekly and deduction of salary